 Those are all obviously critical to survival, but personal hygiene is something that you absolutely cannot neglect.

 Sanitation standards are going to be dramatically lower in a prepping or survival situation than they are now.
 The streets will be filthy and littered with trash.
 Water will be contaminated as a result of a lack of human waste management.
-Diseases will be spreading through the air and rapidly infecting entire communities of people.
+Disease will be spreading like wildfire, rapidly infecting entire communities of people.